mongodb/docs-cluster-to-cluster-sync/source/includes/read-preference-connection-string.rst

 ``mongosync`` requires the :readmode:`primary` read preference to connect to the source cluster.
-For more information on read preferences, see :ref:`connections-read-preference`.
+For more information, see :ref:`connections-read-preference`.